 In some states, the borrower can get the home back after a foreclosure sale by redeeming it.
 In Mississippi, however, the borrower doesn't get a post-sale right of redemption.

-To qualify for the moratorium, borrowers must meet certain requirements including:
+To qualify for the moratorium, borrowers must meet specific requirements including:

-But Mississippi’s moratorium law does not apply to some kinds of loans, like mortgages held by the United States or any agency of the United States, nor mortgages held as security for a public debt, for example.
+But Mississippi’s moratorium law doesn't apply to some kinds of loans, like mortgages held by the United States or any agency of the United States, nor mortgages held as security for a public debt, for example.
 (Miss.
-Code Ann. § 89-1-323.)
+Code Ann. § 89-1-323).

-If you don’t qualify for a moratorium under state law after a natural disaster, you might be eligible for a foreclosure delay if you have an FHA, Fannie Mae, Freddie Mac, or VA loan.
+If you don’t qualify for a moratorium under state law after a natural disaster, you might be eligible for a foreclosure delay if you have an FHA-insured, Fannie Mae, Freddie Mac, or VA-guaranteed loan.
 Also, the Federal Emergency Management Agency (FEMA) provides financial assistance to federally-declared disaster areas, and the U.S. Small Business Administration (SBA) offers loans to individuals and businesses in declared disaster areas.